rolkon/ML2021-Coreset-Selection/README.md

   * `greedy_k_centers` contains the implementation of the Greedy K-Centers algorithm.
   * `glister` contains the implementation of the GLISTER algorithm.

-### Pulling this repository

-This repository stores data in the Git LFS format.
-You need to have Git LFS installed on your computer in order to pull this repository successfully.

 ### Documentation
 The documentation can be found here: